TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

   ``encoding``
     Only supported for strings.
-Specifies the encoding to use when converting this string from a Python str (Unicode) value into a C ``char *`` value.
+Specifies the encoding to use when converting this string kutoka a Python str (Unicode) value into a C ``char *`` value.

   ``subclass_of``
     Only supported for the ``object`` converter.
-Requires that the Python value be a subclass of a Python type, as expressed in C.
+Requires that the Python value be a subkundi of a Python type, as expressed in C.

   ``type``
     Only supported for the ``object`` and ``self`` converters.
 Specifies